 In short; you help your prospects overcome their challenges by guiding them through their buyer's journey and providing them with answers along the way.

-Practically this means that starting you need to create a lot of valuable content and make this content easy to find in the places where your prospects would naturally look.
+Practically, this means that when you start with inbound, you need to create a lot of valuable content and make this content easy to find in the places where your prospects would naturally look.

 Valuable content, in this case, is content that answers questions that people might have at any stage of the buyer's journey.